-There are many ways to contribute to the Legacy Fund Endowment Campaign.
+There are many ways to contribute to the Legacy Fund Endowment.
 For example, you can make a one-time gift, a recurring gift or make a pledge over time.
 Please reflect on the best way to make a significant gift.
 Development staff from the United Methodist Women National Office are available to discuss the various giving options with you.
 You can also speak with your financial or estate planner.

 While most people might first think of writing a check when they make a contribution, charitable gifts can also be made with other assets.
 The following describes the various methods of giving.